-- The guy who only likes True Art, which is, of course, angsty, foreign, incomprehensible, daring, political, and created by someone who is long since dead.
+- The caricature avant-garde lover who only likes True Art, which is, of course, angsty, foreign, incomprehensible, daring, political, and often repugnant or actively dangerous to the average audience member.
 He thinks less of you for liking whatever it is that you do like, and firmly believes that Viewers Are Morons.
 After all, if viewers weren't morons, they obviously wouldn't be watching Lowest Common Denominator crap!

-- The guy who is incapable of understanding True Art, and judges it harshly based on its stubborn failure to hold to any conventional formal scheme.
+- The caricature conservative who is incapable of understanding any True Art created by a living person, and judges it harshly based on its stubborn failure to be like the stuff he likes that was created over two hundred years ago.

 open/close all folders